-Further, the Company and Holding Company has received a letter dated August 7, 2023 from one of the banks, vide which the bank has indicated, inter alia, that it has received a forensic audit report dated October 15, 2020 of M/s BDO India LLP wherein certain 'irregularities / anomalies / commissions / omissions' have been pointed out by the forensic auditor.
+Further, Corporate Debtor and the Holding Company has received a letter dated August 7, 2023 from one of the banks, vide which the bank has indicated, inter alia, that it has received a forensic audit report dated October 15, 2020 of M/s BDO India LLP wherein certain 'irregularities / anomalies / commissions / omissions' have been pointed out by the forensic auditor.
 The said letter and report were accordingly tabled at the meeting of the Directors on August 12, 2023.
-In respect of the same, the bank has sought the views, inter alia, of the erstwhile management of the Company on the said report.
+In respect of the same, the bank has sought the views, inter alia, of the erstwhile management of the Holding Company ("management") on the said report.
 The management had expressed that management views had not been sought prior to the issuance of the report.
-Further to receipt of a copy of the fillings made before the Hon'ble Delhi High Court in the aforesaid matter, the Company and Holding Company had provided information to the forensic auditor during the period from March 2021 to November 2021 and it is not yet ascertained if the report incorporates and has considered such information.
-RP however has maintained that the Company and Holding Company is undergoing corporate insolvency resolution process in terms of the Code and the forensic audit report prima facie appears to pertain to the period prior to the corporate insolvency resolution process, the Company and Holding Company has already responded to the letter that the proceedings and the classification of the Company and Holding Company as a fraud is barred during the prevailing moratorium under Section 14 of the Code and protection is available in terms of Section 32A of the Code and accordingly, no action should lie against the Company and Holding Company for classification as fraud and notice against the Company and Holding Company should be withdrawn and the RP, Company and Holding Company shall have a limited responsibility to only share any information sought from it.
-No further response has been received from the banks since then.
+Further to receipt of a copy of the filings made before the Hon'ble Delhi High Court in the aforesaid matter, the Holding Company and Corporate Debtor had provided information to the forensic auditor during the period from March 2021 to November 2021 and it is not yet ascertained if the report incorporates and has considered such information.
+RP however has maintained that the Holding Company and Corporate Debtor is undergoing corporate insolvency resolution process in terms of the Code and the forensic audit report prima facie appears to pertain to the period prior to the CIR process, the Corporate Debtor and the Holding Company has already responded to the letter that the proceedings and the classification of the Corporate Debtor as a fraud is barred during the prevailing moratorium under Section 14 of the Code and protection is available in terms of Section 32A of the Code and accordingly, no action should lie against the Holding Company and Corporate Debtor for classification as fraud and notice against the Holding Company should be withdrawn and the RP, the Holding Company and Corporate Debtor shall have a limited responsibility to only share any information sought from it.
+Currently, there is no impact of such notices/letter issued from banks, in the financial statements.